MichiDexi/MichiDexi/README.md

 I’m looking for help with learning graphics

-My end goal is to learn Rust + Vulkan and make my dream game real
+My end goal is to learn Rust + wgpu and make my dream game real